thompsch/iTrellisChallenge-java/README.md

 - Because this is all in-memory and not using a backing store, there is a method in /src/util/helpers.java that pre-populates the TODO collection.

 ### Deploying
+This app is currently set up to use GlassFish 4.1.
+In your IDE (I'm using Intellij IDEA), set up a Glassfish 4 deployment.
+Once the server has started, you can browse to http://localhost:8080/TodosAPI_war_exploded/todos.

 ### Testing
+There are currently unit tests for each of the controller routes.
+Further testing might include performance tests, and certainly would benefit from more testable TODOs.

+### If this were a real project and/or I had more time...
+- I would move the in-memory implementation to the test framework.
+- I would implement a DB for persisting the data.
+- I would add Authentication and a Users table.
+- With that, we could auto-populate a "task assigned to" field with the authenticated user's name and expand our APIs to query based on user.
+- I would create a UI and/or mobile app to demonstrate the APIs.